 There is also another factor related to people and organizations, that the project impact on many areas.
 New applications, data structures, data defragmentation and preparation, integrations, choosing the technology can be as long, as risky when there is no leadership on board.

-Look at the project from the holistic point of view:
+Look at the project from a holistic point of view:

 - What approaches to the modernization process might be chosen and which you consider as the best one?

-- What are the main goals in the legacy modernization project and what you want to achieve – how you can measure the success?
+- What are the main goals in the legacy modernization project and what do you want to achieve – how you can measure success?

 - What costs and time are needed (and available) to achieve the modernization goals?

-- What is the current software architecture and ecosystem (how many system do you have, how they are connected, which of them you replace, where are the data sources)?
+- What are the current software architecture and ecosystem (how many systems do you have, how they are connected, which of them do you replace, where are the data sources)?